ertyseidohl/computing-etymologies/index.md

 As for the actual word "Surf", the OED has:

 > Etymology: Probably a variant or alteration of suff n., perhaps after surge n.
-(OED)
+(OED, n.d.)

 Which has the earliest usage for the noun listed in 1606, and the verb form from 1917, but this is incorrect: their quote says "To the beach for a surf and a sun bath.", but the actual quote is "to the beach for a surf and sun bath".
 (The ABC Pathfinder Railway Guide)